aws-samples/serverless-patterns/s3-lambda-resizing-java/README.md

-# AWS Amazon S3 to AWS Lambda — Create a Java-based Lambda function that resizes images uploaded to S3
+# Resizing images uploaded to Amazon S3 with AWS Lambda in Java

 The SAM template deploys:
  - A Java-based Lambda function: